 A second earthquake struck Nepal on May 12, just weeks after the deadly earthquake on April 25 that killed thousands and has affected millions of children.
 The powerful second quake, more than 7 magnitude, has caused death, damage and landslides.
 The scale of the damage is yet unclear at this stage.
 Save the Children is especially worried about children and their families who may have been affected and those survivors from the first quake.
 Many families are so traumatized, they are sleeping outside, and considering monsoon season is due to start this month, putting at risk of health of babies and children.

 How Your Gift Can Help

-the country.
+Save the Children has worked in Nepal since 1976 and have extensive programs throughout the country.
 Nepal boasts eight of the world's 10 highest mountains, including Mount Everest, yet it also has the flat river plain of the Ganges on its southern border with India.
 Poverty and a decade of violent political instability have taken a toll on the Nepalese people.
 Most families live in remote rural areas on the plains and others living in scattered settlements in the hills and mountains.

 Our Work in